© Dominik Ketz, RPT

 Directions

-Once again, change sides of the Mosel in Bullay.
-At the end of the double-decker bridge, turn left, then after a few metres cross the road and take a serpentine path up to the Marienburg (diocesan youth education centre with 'youth church') with a great view of Pünderich and other Mosel towns.
-Then head south-east to a road that leads to the Zell district of Barl.
-Follow this road for only c.
-100 m, then turn left and continue straight on past the ruins of Marienthaler Hof to Zell-Kaimt (detour to the parish church of St. James with St. James' keystone on the altar).
-Cross a footbridge back to the right side of the Mosel to Zell.
-There through the town centre (or along the banks of the Mosel) to the Notenau district.
-Here, at the roundabout, turn left onto the Notenau road and at its end turn right up into the forest.
-Pass the former water treading facility to the viewpoint "Beinter Kopf" (refuge) with a late Roman mountain shrine, then to the "Schönen Aussicht" (refuge) and finally to the Bummkopf.
-Cross the K 52 there and walk through the forest, later through the vineyards, down to Enkirch (plan a tour).
-Here the trail goes uphill again to 'Rottenblick' (refuge), from there on a magnificent panoramic path ('Kirst') to Starkenburg with its beautiful Protestant church.
-At the "Pavillon", the Camino leads to the left and, past the Bismarckhütte, to the Grevenburg ruins.
-From there, descend to Traben-Trarbach with its impressive Art Nouveau houses (pilgrims' hostel 'Alte Lateinschule'!).
+In Bullay, the Mosel side is crossed again.
+At the end of the double-deck bridge, turn left, then cross the street after a few meters and go up a switchback path to Marienburg (youth education center of the diocese with 'youth church') with a great view of Pünderich and other Mosel towns.
+Then head southeast to a street leading to the Zeller district of Barl.
+Follow this for about 100 m, then turn left and go straight ahead, past the ruin Marienthaler Hof, to Zell-Kaimt (detour to the parish church of St. Jakobus with a Jakobus keystone at the altar!).
+Cross a pedestrian bridge back to the right Mosel side to Zell.
+There, go through the town center (or along the Mosel riverbank) to the district of Notenau.
+At the roundabout, turn left onto Notenau street and at the end of the street turn right up into the forest.
+Pass the former water treading facility to the viewpoint "Beinter Kopf" (shelter) with a late Roman mountain sanctuary, then to the "Beautiful View" (shelter) and finally to Bummkopf.
+Here cross the K 52 and go through the forest, later through the vineyards, down to Enkirch (plan a tour).
+Then it goes uphill again to the „Rottenblick“ (shelter), from there on a magnificent panoramic path („Kirst“) to Starkenburg with the beautiful Protestant church.
+At the "Pavilion" the Camino leads left and, past the Bismarck Hut, to the ruin Grevenburg.
+From there follows the descent to Traben-Trarbach with its impressive Art Nouveau houses (pilgrim hostel „Alte Lateinschule“!)

 Equipment